Vespasian: Roman expansion in Britain

 Agricola was appointed to the command of the Legio XX Valeria Victrix, stationed in Britain, in place of Marcus Roscius Coelius, who had stirred up a mutiny against the governor, Marcus Vettius Bolanus.
 Britain had revolted during the year of civil war, and Bolanus was a mild governor.
 Agricola reimposed discipline on the legion and helped to consolidate Roman rule.
 In 71, Bolanus was replaced by a more aggressive governor, Quintus Petillius Cerialis, and Agricola was able to display his talents as a commander in campaigns against the Brigantes in northern England.

 Death

 In his ninth consulship Vespasian had a slight illness in Campania and, returning at once to Rome, he left for Aquae Cutiliae and the country around Reate, where he spent every summer; however, his illness worsened and he developed severe diarrhea.

-With the feeling of death overwhelming him on his deathbed, he incited: "Vae, puto deus fio." ("Dear me, I think I'm becoming a god").
-Then, according to Suetonius' The Twelve Caesars:
+According to Suetonius, with the feeling of death overwhelming him on his deathbed, he joked: "Vae, puto deus fio." ("Dear me, I think I'm becoming a god").

 Taken on a sudden with such an attack of diarrhoea that he all but swooned, he said: "An emperor ought to die standing," and while he was struggling to get on his feet, he died in the arms of those who tried to help him, on the ninth day before the Kalends of July [June 23], at the age of sixty-nine years, seven months and seven days.